 Artists, Performers, & Lightning Talks

 Humboldt’s ideaFest has grown in recent years to include visual and performing artists, musicians, filmmakers, and much more!
 Each year in addition to our poster presentations, Cal Poly Humboldt students, staff, and faculty arrange live performances and presentations during the reception.
-Listed below are the projects and performers scheduled for 2023:
+Listed below are the projects and performers featured at last year's event in 2023:

 Humboldt Sculpture Walk